MicrosoftDocs/microsoft-academic-services/academic-services/graph/get-started-setup-databricks.md

 services: microsoft-academic-services
 ms.topic: get-started-article
 ms.service: microsoft-academic-services
-ms.date: 3/14/2019
+ms.date: 9/23/2019
 ---
 # Set up Azure Databricks for Microsoft Academic Graph

-You could set up Azure Databricks to run Analytics script on Microsoft Academic Graph.
+You could set up an Azure Databricks to run Analytics script on Microsoft Academic Graph.
 Here are the step-by-step instructions

 ## Prerequisites

 Complete these tasks before you begin this tutorial:

-* Setting up provisioning of Microsoft Academic Graph to an Azure blob storage account.
+* Set up provisioning of Microsoft Academic Graph to an Azure blob storage account.
 See [Get Microsoft Academic Graph on Azure storage](./get-started-setup-provisioning.md).

 ## Create an Azure Databricks service